isaiahah/PDBCleanup/README.md

 This package was created by Isaiah Hazelwood.
 The `selectResno`, `selectHighResolution`, and `selectOrdered` functions use the `atom.select` and `trim` functions from `bio3d`.
-The `alignDomains` function uses these `bio3d` alongside `fit.xyz` to perform domain alignments.
+The `alignDomainsRigid` and `alignDomainsSmooth` functions use these `bio3d` functions alongside `fit.xyz` to perform domain alignments.
 The `selectOrdered` function uses the `foldIndexR` function from `idpr`.
 The `plotProteinQuality` function uses `ggplot2` to create plots.
 The `viewStructure` function uses `r3dmol` to create and visualize a 3D model of the protein structure.
 The author wrote all package functions referencing only documentation and [Anjali Silva’s testing package](https://github.com/anjalisilva/TestingPackage/tree/master).
 No generative AI tools were used in the development of this package.